Chain: Connections

 Several methods are available to connect chain ends to each other or to other objects, and to apply a load to a chain away from the ends.
 These methods are usually specific to the type of chain, and must be of the correct size.

-Invention
+History

+The earliest uses of the chain date to Ancient Egypt (between 3150-332 BC), where it was used for moving water in the elevator systems.
+Such systems were also used in China, by the Han Dynasty (202 BC-220 AD), to move water around rice terraces.

 The metal link chain has been in use since at least 225 BC.

 Symbolism

 The prevalent modern symbolism is oppression, due to the use for a mechanical restriction of the liberty of a human or animal.